-4.0 Duration of the event
+4. Duration of the Tournament

-- 4.1 For tournaments, a period not greater than 90 days, except: - 4.11 Leagues may be rated which last for a period greater than 90 days. - 4.12 The Qualification Commission Chairman may approve the rating of tournaments lasting more than 90 days. - 4.13 The ratings used are the ratings at the start of the tournament; or if the games are reported period by period (or round by round), the actual ratings at the time of the game may be used.
-The option must be chosen before the start of the first round.
-See B.01.1.16 for the equivalent rule.
+- 4.1 For tournaments, a period not greater than 90 days, except: - 4.11 Leagues may be rated which last for a period greater than 90 days. - 4.12 The QC may approve the rating of tournaments lasting more than 90 days. - 4.13 For tournaments lasting more than 90 days, interim results must be reported on a monthly basis.
+It will be a one-time charge on the registration fee.

-5.0 Unplayed games
+5. Unplayed Games